8 Early Signs of Pregnancy and What They Could Mean

 The confusing part is that premenstrual signs mimic early pregnancy, so it can really leave you wondering what to attribute your symptoms to.

 The only way to have a definitive answer to the “Am I pregnant?” question is by a positive pregnancy test followed up with an ultrasound to confirm a viable pregnancy.
-Since you may experience early pregnancy symptoms before you have that confirmation, we will discuss them here, so you know what to look for.
+Since you may experience any, or all, of these eight early pregnancy signs before you have that confirmation, we will delve into them so you know what to watch for.

 Specific things need to happen in your body for a pregnancy to occur.
 Steps to pregnancy include: